-This is one of the most common reasons that your joints may hurt.
+This is one of the most common reasons for joint pain.

 If you had a wound you didn’t clean properly, bacteria such as Staphylococcus aureus or Streptococcus may have produced osteomyelitis, as per this report obtained by The United States National Library of Medicine.

-At first, you’ll feel pain, then the fever and chills caused by the infection will appear.
+At first, you feel pain; then fever and chills caused by the infection will appear.
 In this case, medical intervention is necessary.
 Your doctor will most often prescribe antibiotics intravenously to fight the bacteria.

 It’s important to seek specialized help.
-If you don’t, the infection could get worse and spread to the rest of you body causing sepsis, which can be fatal.
+If you don’t, then the infection may get worse and also spread to the rest of you body causing sepsis, which can be fatal.

-The good news is that medical treatment is very simple, easy to carry out and cheap if it’s sought in time.
+On the other hand, the good news is that medical treatment is very simple, easy to carry out and cheap if you seek it in time.